Moshe Shamir: Literary and journalism career

 At an early age, Shamir began writing stories.
 They attracted interest immediately, and not solely due to his writing ability.
 He was always engaged with political problems, always arousing opposition.
 The first opposition came from Meir Ya'ari, leader of the left-wing movement to which Shamir belonged, concerning what was perceived as "ideological aberration" in his stories.
 In hindsight it is difficult to understand what the fuss was about.
 The stories seem completely innocent and certainly are not hostile or injurious to the kibbutz movement.
 However, the anger that was aroused against Shamir was so strong that he decided to leave his kibbutz in 1947 for ideological reasons.

 Shamir's first story, appearing in print in 1940, dealt with Abraham and the binding of Isaac.
 The story was published in the youth movement newspaper Al Ha-Homa.
 In his 1947 novel He Walked Through the Fields, which became the first play performed in the established State of Israel, the hero is a native-born Israeli, a "Sabra".
 The book won the Ussishkin Prize.
 It was adapted as a movie directed by Yosef Millo, who also directed its theatrical debut.
 In 1947, he became the chief editor of the Haganah (later Israel Defense Forces) newspaper Bamahane.
 He edited it until he was dismissed at the request of David Ben-Gurion for publishing an article about a celebration of the disbanding of Palmach.
 Thereafter he continually aroused scandals, more than any other Hebrew author of that time.

 The hero of With His Own Hands: Elik's Story (1951) is his brother Elik who fell in the War of Independence.
 The book became an icon of that war.
-Alik's Story was translated into English, adapted into radio plays, and even merited an adaptation for television.
+Elik's Story was translated into English, adapted into radio plays, and even merited an adaptation for television.
 It is one of the greatest Israeli bestsellers of all time, selling to date over 150,000 copies.
 It became part of the program of study in schools.